wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

 By default, the IP is added to the exception list forever.
 You can change this and set time when the address should be removed from the exception list.
 You can also remove address from exceptions immediately at any moment.

 The **Exception list** tab provides the historical data - you can view items that were presented in the list within the selected period of time in past.

+## Working with exceptions for target URLs

+Besides stopping bot protection for **source** URLs with [exception list](#working-with-exception-list), you can disable it for specific **target** URLs using the [**Set API Abuse mode**](../user-guides/rules/api-abuse-url.md) rule.

+Unlike other API Abuse Prevention configuration, this ability is an additional one, thus it is configured not within the API Abuse profile, but separately - with the help of the rule.